mbStavola/cam/README.md

 This fork is meant to provide a containerized version of the original project, so setup can be as easy as forking and deploying to Bitnami, Digital Ocean, Heroku, et cetera.

+It's an example, so no guarantees are provided!

 ## Quickstart
  - Install docker
     - `brew update`